Usability Testing – The Complete Guide

 When do you need usability testing?

 We recommend running several rounds of usability tests throughout development.
 This type of iterative process will help you pinpoint the usability issues early on and leave more time for fixing them.
 Start by creating a usability testing plan and define at what stages you’re going to conduct your usability tests at.
-Here are some common stages of conducting usability testing:
+Here are some common stages of testing the usability of products:

 1. Prototyping stage